rhysseddon/Car-Owner-Reviews-MS3-Project/TESTING.md

  - All reviews section should display a central title "ALL REVIEWS".
  - A dropdown accordion containing the reviews should display below.
- - Each accordion section should contain a down arrow icon, the make, model, year and creator of the review
+ - Each accordion section header should contain a down arrow icon, the make, model, year and creator of the review (owner)
+ - When each header is selected a dropdown should appear below containing: Make, Model, Year, Review, Rating and Owner fields.
- - For admin users "edit" button and "delete" buttons should also display on the accordion.
+ - For admin users "EDIT" button and "DELETE" buttons should also display on the accordion.

  <details>
 <summary>All reviews Screenshot (Click for image)</summary>